Mastermind Training Course

 - You must be open to scrutiny: This is an apprenticeship, where there is specific and customized supervision that I sculpt to your uniqueness.
 My goal for you is not to teach you how to counsel others, but to teach you how to counsel yourself.

 You are your first, primary, and most important counselee.
 Always.
 I am not looking for just anybody to supervise.
 I’m looking for leaders, who are passionate about God, life, and others.
 These are people who have a distinct gift for disciple-making, or what some call Christian or biblical counseling.
 While I don’t want to run you away from this program, I do want to be honest with you.

 What would be a ballpark estimate of the number of hours a week needed to do the weekly work if a person planned to complete the course in 18 to 24 months?
 (I have a full-time job.)

 Typically, the time is about five to six hours a week.
-However, it is hard to fully capture how much time you spend “doing the program” because a lot of time is spent in the program while doing other things.
+However, it is hard to fully capture how much time you spend “doing the program” because a lot of time is expended in the program while doing other things.
 Here are a few examples:

 - You’re listening to Drive-By-Marriage on the way to work, or while you’re running errands.

 - You’re thinking through a Case Study while on a walk, a run, or shopping.

 - You’re reading Systematic Theology (ST) while sitting on the toilet.

 All those moments are hard to quantify, but I would say as far as straight-up sitting at a desk coursework is concerned, you’re probably talking about five to six hours a week.
 I would recommend that you set up dedicated time to do your coursework while finding those spots, as outlined in 1-4 above to capture as much time as you need to do the program well.